mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 ## Logging

-To enable logging, pass an `ILogger<DialogManager>` to the DialogService constructor.
+To enable logging, create a DialogManager and pass an `ILogger<DialogManager>` to its constructor.

 ```c#
 var loggerFactory = LoggerFactory.Create(builder => builder.AddDebug());